illinoistech-itm/jhajek/itmt-430/IT-Operations-cloud-connect-tutorial/Readme.md

 * `packer validate .`
 * `packer build .`

-Sit back and watch you are about to become a cloud-native Ops Engineer.
+Sit back and watch: you are about to become a cloud-native Ops Engineer.

 ## Conclusion